legerch/projects-template/README.md

 - Build files:
   - `CMakelists.txt`: Allow to build the application with **CMake** build system
     - Set project properties/informations
+    - Specific to _Qt framework_:
-    - If not using _Qt framework_, simply remove all _Qt_ related lines
+      - If not using it, simply remove all _Qt_ related lines
+      - QML support is also set, remove it if not using QML files
     - Set files and dependencies to use

 //TODO: In app section README, add: